 Graduate-level students are eligible to participate for one-semester (Fall or Spring).

 The application to participate in this program is made through the University’s Study Abroad Office.

 Student Lodging and Daily Life

 Lodging for students is included in the Program Fee (see Costs and Fees below).

 Typically, students live at Unihabit Sant Cugat, a university residence adjacent to the ETSAV.
 The building was designed by well-known local architects and has been widely published internationally.
 It is a modern residence (built in 2012) that consists of double-occupancy units organized around a sunny and nicely landscaped social courtyard.
-Units are approximately 450 square feet; they accommodate two individual sleeping areas, a social/dinning space, a small kitchen and a bathroom.
+Units are approximately 450 square feet; they accommodate two individual sleeping areas, a social/dining space, a small kitchen and a bathroom.
 Laundry machines are available at each end of the courtyard.

-Everything needed for a daily life–groceries, supplies, entertainment and medical attention–is available within a 5-to-20-minute walking radius.
+Everything needed for daily life–groceries, supplies, entertainment and medical attention–is available within a 5-to-20-minute walking radius.
 This includes Sant Cugat’s train station, 5 to 10 minutes away.
 The train ride to downtown Barcelona takes about half an hour.